seddonym/grimp/README.rst

     :target: https://travis-ci.com/seddonym/grimp

-Builds a graph of a Python project's internal and external dependencies.
+Builds a queryable graph of the imports within one or more Python packages.

 * Free software: BSD license